Option

 Implicitly added by option2Iterable

-Applies a binary operator to all elements of this collection, going left to right.
+Applies the given binary operator op to all elements of this collection, going left to right.

-Applies a binary operator to all elements of this collection, going left to right.
+Applies the given binary operator op to all elements of this collection, going left to right.

 Note: will not terminate for infinite-sized collections.